unixunion/solace-metrics-to-influxdb/README.md

           //...
 ```

-More info on the config below below.
+More info on the config below.

 #### Request Response Handlers